Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

 A Smart DNS will change your IP and bypass geo-restrictions in your country.
 It’s also faster than a VPN since it doesn’t encrypt your traffic.
 This will result in faster streams and downloads.
 A Smart DNS could be a viable solution if you're on a slower network.

 However, it won’t hide your online activity like a VPN would.
-Since there’s no encryption, your overall level of privacy will be less.
+Since there’s no encryption, your overall level of privacy will be lower.
 So, it all comes down to your personal needs – will you sacrifice online privacy for sheer speed?
 We always recommend using a VPN if you have fast internet since you won’t even feel the speed drops.

 Can I use a free VPN for smart TV?

 We generally advise against free VPNs due to these limitations and potential security risks.
-However, if you’re on a budget, our Best Free VPNs article offers the most reliable options.

 Can I install a VPN on my smart TV?